-Got engaged to his fiance, Erika, in September of the 2021 season...Attended Brookwood (GA) HS, Louisburg College (NC), and Campbell University (NC)...Majored in business administration in college and enjoys marketing and math and thinks he would pursue engineering if not playing professional baseball...Likes to watch Anime and his 2021 All-Star Game red carpet look was inspired by it...Can juggle...Enjoys playing video games...Has a dog named Lilo...His nickname is "parking lot Ced" because he would hit home runs into the parking lot in the minors.
+Married his wife, Erika, in November 2022...Attended Brookwood (GA) HS, Louisburg College (NC) and Campbell University (NC)...Majored in business administration in college and enjoys marketing and math.
+Thinks he would pursue engineering if not playing professional baseball...His nickname is "parking lot Ced" because he would hit home runs into the parking lot in the Minors.

 Named the unanimous winner of the 2021 Louis M. Hatter Most Valuable Oriole Award...Named a finalist for the Hank Aaron Award for the first time in his career...Named the Orioles Heart and Hustle Award winner for the first time in his career...Named an American League Silver Slugger Award winner; the first Oriole to win Silver Slugger since 2016...Named to his first career All-Star Game and became the first Oriole to make the start in the Midsummer Classic since Manny Machado in 2018, and first O’s outfielder to start the All-Star Game since Adam Jones in 2015...Hit his 30th home run of the season on 9/24 vs. TEX to become the first player in franchise history (since 1954) – and only player in the majors in 2021 – to record a season with 30 home runs and 30 stolen bases; became just the third player in O’s history (since 1954) with a 25 HR/25 SB season and one of six in MLB this year with at least 25 HR/25 SB...Set career-highs and led the Orioles in nearly every major offensive statistical category, including fWAR (5.3), hits (175), XBH (72), BA, OBP, SLG, OPS (.878), doubles (37), triples (5), total bases (312), runs (91), stolen bases (30) and walks (59), and ranked second in homers (Mountcastle, 33); his 5.3 fWAR ranked sixth among AL hitters and 14th among MLB hitters...Ranked among the top 10 in the AL in stolen bases (T-2nd - 30), hits (4th - 175), doubles (T-5th - 37), total bases (6th - 312), OPS (8th - .878) and XBH (T-8th - 72); ranked among the top 10 in MLB in stolen bases (T-4th), total bases (8th), and hits (9th)...One of 16 players in MLB with at least 300 total bases; became the 24th Oriole (39th occurrence) to record 300 total bases in a season, and the first since Trey Mancini had 322 in 2019...Of his 30 home runs, 29 came as a center fielder; the only Orioles to record at least 30 home runs in a season when in the lineup as a center fielder are Adam Jones (2013 & 2012) and Brady Anderson (1996)...His team-leading 46 multi-hit games ranked tied for 11th in the AL and tied for 18th in MLB...His four multi-homer games ranked tied for fifth in the AL and tied for ninth in MLB; recorded back-to-back multi-homer games from 6/18-19, becoming the 11th player in franchise history to do so and one of nine in MLB in 2021 to achieve this feat...His eight leadoff homers were tied with Kyle Schwarber (WSH-BOS) for the most in MLB and were the second-most in a single-season in Orioles history...According to Statcast, his 28.5 ft/sec Sprint Speed ranked in the top 14 percent of MLB and his 190 hard-hit balls (95 MPH+) led the O’s; his 11 Outs Above Average led the O’s and ranked fourth among MLB center fielders...He was the only player in MLB with multiple five-hit games in 2021 and just the third player in franchise history (since 1954) with multiple five-hit games in the same season, joining Luis Aparicio (3 in 1966) and Tommy Davis (2 in 1974)...Reached base safely in 11-straight plate appearances and recorded a hit in nine-straight at-bats from June 4-6; his nine-straight at-bats with a hit rank tied with Charles Johnson (1999) for the second-longest streak in franchise history, behind only Ken Singleton’s 10-consecutive at-bats with a hit (1981)...Hit safely in each of the O’s first 11 games; was the 11th time in O’s history in which a player recorded an 11-game hitting streak to begin a season...His 146 starts in center field were the second-most in the majors (Straw, HOU-CLE - 149)...Made his third-straight Opening Day roster.